|Students & Families||FAQs||About||Resources for Administrators|

 Ohio’s College Credit Plus can help you earn college and high school credits at the same time by taking college courses from community colleges or universities.
 The purpose of this program is to promote rigorous academic pursuits and to provide a wide variety of options to college-ready students.
 Taking a college course from a public college or university is free.
-That means no cost for tuition, books or fees.
+That means no cost to the family of public and private school students for tuition, books or fees.
 If you choose to attend a private college or university, you may have limited costs.

 - Talk with your school counselor.
 Discuss your interest in taking college courses and how it fits in with your overall academic plan and career goals.

-- Prior to March 1, your district will provide information about the College Credit Plus program to all students in grades 7-12.
-An informational session will be held and all colleges and universities within a 30-mile radius will be invited to attend before March 30.
+- Prior to February 1, 2018, your district will provide information about the College Credit Plus program to all students in grades 6 through 11.
+An informational session will be held and all colleges and universities within a 30-mile radius will be invited to attend before February 15, 2018.
 If you cannot attend, schedule an appointment with your school counselor.

-- By April 1, notify your school counselor if you intend to participate in College Credit Plus next year.
+- By April 1, 2018, notify your school counselor if you intend to participate in College Credit Plus next year by completing and submitting the Intent to Participate form.
 After April 1, you will need permission from the school principal to participate.

-Nonpublic and home school students must login to their SAFE accounts to apply for College Credit Plus Funding before April 22.
+Nonpublic and home school students must email the Intent to Participate form as noted on the form by April 1, 2018.
+Parents/students must login to their SAFE accounts to complete the entire application process for College Credit Plus funding before April 13, 2018 at 5 p.m.
+EST.

 - You and your family should contact colleges for information, application forms, and criteria for acceptance into College Credit Plus.
 Some materials are available from your high school counselor and at the college’s website.
 You must go through the procedures established by the colleges/universities to apply to College Credit Plus and to enroll in the course(s).
-You may have to take a college placement test to make sure you are college-ready.
+All students must complete an assessment exam to determine eligibility for participation.
 A map showing all Ohio public colleges can be found here.
 A map showing Ohio private colleges can be found here.